SwingGuy1024/OpenAPI_inputSpec_Bug/README.md

 The trouble with this message is that inputSpec is defined correctly.
 It points to a properly formatted .yaml file that uses the OpenAPI 3.0.0 spec.

+### Notes

+1. The pom.xml file's build section has several openApi options commented out.
+It fails with or without them.

+2. I tried with both the spring generator and the java generator, but they both gave me the same error.